 What really struck me about this recipe and other pasta recipes is how easy it really is to make.
 Once you understand the basic process of making the gnocchi, you can customize the dish.

 Serve it with homemade tomato sauce and fresh herbs, grilled spring vegetables, or roasted squash and spinach.
 The options are endless!
 Even someone who has never made anything like it will be able to successfully make this delicious dish after reading this post.

-Homemade Potato Gnocchi
+Homemade Potato Gnocchi Recipe

 The wonderful thing about homemade potato gnocchi is that it is surprisingly easy to make with only a few ingredients required.
-Having use of a potato ricer (affiliate link) is also highly recommended.
-This tool is the best and fastest way to ensure your potatoes are broken down uniformly while still hot, yet without developing lumps or becoming sticky.
+Having a potato ricer (affiliate link) is also highly recommended as this tool is the best and fastest way to ensure your potatoes are broken down uniformly while still hot, yet without developing lumps or becoming sticky.

 To start you will need:

-500 grams Baked Starchy Potatoes (such as Russet potatoes)
+- 500 grams Baked Starchy Potatoes (such as Russet potatoes)